artemklevtsov/RGA/README.md

 ```

  This string can be added to the file `.Rprofile` in the user's current оr home directory, to set automatically these variables when the R-сессион starts.

-After calling the function `get_token`, the browser is opened and page with confirmation of permission to access to the Google Analytics data is displayed.
-You need to authorize with your **Google account** and confirm the permission to access to the Google Analytics data.
-Note: the package `RGA` requests access to **read-only** data.

-If the arguments were used by default and the parameter `httr_oauth_cache` wasn't changed, after successful authorization the `.httr-oauth` file will be created in the working directory with data to access to the Google API, which will be used between sessions.
-Also, possible to cancel the file creation using the argument `cache` (meaning `FALSE`) or specify an alternate path to the file storage (necessary to specify the path and file name).

-The obtained `token` variable will be used in all requests to the API Google Analytics, which require user authentication.

 ### Obtaining the access to the API configuration